 - 4.19 Several Tips about Subtitles in Windows Media Player

 Top 3 Ways to Add Subtitles to a Video

 You might have watched a video, say a movie with subtitles and another without.
-With this experience, you can clearly draw distinction between the two situations.
+With this experience, you can clearly draw the distinction between the two situations.
 Subtitles genuinely play a crucial role in the general enhancement of your watching experience.
-A number of reasons motivates the need for subtitles including the ability for the deaf or those having hearing problems to follow the video well, track and understand the lyrics as well as translation of video into another language.
+A number of reasons motivate the need for subtitles including the ability for the deaf or those having hearing problems to follow the video well, track and understand the lyrics as well as translation of video into another language.
 There are numerous ways in which subtitles can be added and we'll list 3 handy tools for your reference below.

 - Part 1.
 Best Subtitle Tool to Put Subtitles to a Video Effectively

 - Part 2.
 How to Free Add Subtitles to Video with VLC Media Player